 - We build where we can find decent, affordable land in Macomb County.
 Our Habitat homes to date are located in Roseville, Warren, Clinton Township, Mt.
 Clemens, Sterling Heights, Eastpointe, St. Clair Shores and Romeo.
 Using donated and/or low-cost land helps keep our housing costs affordable.

 How are the partner families selected?

 - Families in need of decent shelter apply to local Habitat affiliates.
-The affiliate’s family selection committee chooses homeowners based on their level of need, their willingness to become partners in the program and their ability to repay the no-interest loan.
+The affiliate’s family selection committee chooses homeowners based on their level of need, their willingness to become partners in the program and their ability to repay the low-interest loan.
 Every affiliate follows a nondiscriminatory policy of family selection.
 Neither race nor religion is a factor in choosing the families who receive Habitat houses.

 How much does a Habitat house cost?

 - Habitat houses are designed to be affordable for low-income families.
 Habitat for Humanity is able to provide these homes because there is no profit in the sale price and low-interest charged on the mortgage.
 The target is for families to be spending 30% of less of their monthly revenue on housing, including taxes, home insurance and mortgage.